 Overseas and mixed English accents

-Sometimes Australians who go overseas for a while come back with a mixed accent.
+Sometimes Australians who go overseas for a while come back with a mixed accent, often a bit of an American or English accent.
 They can find that people react strangely to it.
 If it’s a problem, we can help you change your English pronunciation to get rid of some of the more conspicuous “foreign” sounds, or if you really want, we can work with you to try to sound 100% Australian again.

 Occasionally, people from other English-speaking countries come to Australia and find they have problems being understood, or that people make comments about the way they speak.
 With the help of Ear & Speak, you can learn to either “soften” or adapt your accent.